nickbruggen90/LabsVol8021Q/Project 1: NetOps Monitoring/configuration_set-up.md

 ### pfSense Creation and Initial Configuration
 First we will create the pfSense VM with VMWare Workstation.
 Use the official pfSense CE .iso release.
-Choose the following configuration for set-up.
+Choose the following configuration for set-up:
 ```
 1. 2 NICs are needed: have the first one be Bridged, and the second Host-Only
 2. 2BG RAM